 - keep receipts - this is not essential but helpful

 - keep the food in the wrapper and container

-- take digital images with a camera phone or digital camera and email them to firstname.lastname@example.org
+- take digital images with a camera phone or digital camera and email them with your complaint to

-- if you are unhappy with the response from the manufacturer and you believe your complaint posed a public health risk then contact the Environmental Health Service
+If you are unhappy with the response from the manufacturer and you believe your complaint posed a public health risk contact us.

 - put the food in a place where further deterioration could take place (instead put it in the fridge but separate from other foods)